The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 They serve dinner Wednesday through Sunday nights, and brunch service on Saturday and Sunday morning.

-14. Annette: best new restaurant
+Annette: award-winning restaurant

 Founded in fall 2016 by Caroline Glover, Annette offers scratch to table dishes in Aurora (just outside of Denver), and in 2019 Caroline was named one of the 10 best new chefs in America by Food and Wine Magazine.